 Carbon emissions audit

-This audit includes Scope 1 and Scope 2 emissions.
 It conforms with the internationally recognized standards of the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard from the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD).

-Our new campus in Madrid is a model of sustainability, and has obtained LEED Gold certification, which recognizes its high environmental standards.
-The new campus uses 100% renewable energy, has intelligent control of the facilities and air conditioning, and consumes 40% less water than a conventional building.
+Our campus in Madrid is a model of sustainability, and has obtained LEED Gold certification, which recognizes its high environmental standards.
+The campus uses 100% renewable energy, has intelligent control of the facilities and air conditioning, and consumes 40% less water than a conventional building.

 We measure the success of our sustainability commitment not only by what we do as an institution, but also by what our students and participants do as individuals.
 The clubs they create while at IESE.
 The activities they participate in.
 And, ultimately, the work they do once they leave IESE and begin making their mark.